 Invitations and Stationery

-Over the years, matte paper has become the favored option for social stationery such as invitations, announcements, and greeting cards.
-Not only will your photographs look softer and more inviting when printed on matte paper, the smooth, silky finish will give the impression of a luxury product.
+Over the years, matte paper has become the favored option for social stationery such as invitations, announcements, and Greeting Cards.
+Not only will your photographs look softer and more inviting when printed on matte paper, but the smooth, silky finish will also give the impression of a luxury product.
 For thank you cards and personal stationery, a matte coating ensures that you will be able to write handwritten notes with ease.
+One of the best parts about printing invitations on matte paper is that you can apply a specialty finish such as Raised UV or Raised Foil to elevate your designs.
+These types of finishes are most commonly seen on wedding invitations.
+They are only available with our 16 pt.
+Premium Matte paper stock, but can be applied to multiple products, including but not limited to Postcards, Greeting Cards, and Business Cards.

 Compare Our Paper Types

 At GotPrint, we carry a wide variety of premium paper stocks so no matter what you’re printing, you can choose the thickness and coating that’s perfect for your product.
+When we talk about glossy and matte, we’re not just comparing two paper stocks.
+Our selection of papers and their finishes are both timeless and unique, and we’re certain you’ll find your desired stock for any print project with us.
 Bookmark or save the handy chart above for you to reference each time you place an order on GotPrint.com.

 When it comes to glossy vs. matte cardstock, do you have a preference?
 We’d love to hear from you!